 We work on every conceivable style of home from modern to rustic to fancy French, etc… Our style relates to the architecture and the desire of the clients and infusing a sense of uniqueness with custom elements.
 We do not like things overdone or too fussy.
 My own home is filled with art, both large and small, that I have collected from all the places I have visited in the world and of course Japanese antiques.
 The art I bring home is little pieces of an adventure that you get to keep as shortcuts to reliving your travels.

 What key pieces in your home can you not live without?

-Do you have different taste in interior design of your partner / husband and how do you negotiate / solve that amicably?
+Do you have different tastes in the interior design of your partner/husband and how do you negotiate/solve that amicably?

 My husband completely defers to me with regard to furniture and fabrics.
 I always include him, but he tends to just let me make those decisions.
 As far as the art selections, sometimes we end up with two pieces if we cannot decide what to bring home.
 They represent a shared experience, so it is fine with me if it is not my first choice.

-Talk us through a timeless interior design style.
+Talk to us through a timeless interior design style.